One bite of this decadent keto gnocchi, and you’ll wonder why you’ve wasted time on any other version!

-- A fork – We’ll use the tines of the fork to roll our low carb gnocchi and give them the classic shape they’re known for.
+- A fork – We’ll use the tines of the fork to roll our keto gnocchi and give them the classic shape they’re known for.

 - A large pan – We’ll use our pan to first cook our gnocchi and then our sauce.
 Use the largest pan you have so your gnocchi can brown easily without being crowded.

-Once cooked, store these low carb gnocchi in the fridge in an airtight container.
+Once cooked, store these keto gnocchi in the fridge in an airtight container.

 Reheat on the stove, the same way you cooked them the first time.
 Store the brown butter sauce separately and bring up to temp in a pan or the microwave.

 Yes!
 That’s one of the things I love about low carb gnocchi.
 You can store them, cooked or uncooked.
 Thaw in the fridge – or don’t!
 Take them straight from the freezer and add just a bit more cooking time in the pan.